Flagship case study

 Strict data and state rules

-Production: validate fields, coordinates, status transitions, priorities, due dates, duplicate assets, and work-order state changes on client and server.
+Production: validate fields, coordinates, status transitions, priorities, due dates, duplicates, and state changes.

 Audit logs